Frequently Asked Questions

-For currencies with these limitations (for example the Argentine Peso, the Venezuelan Bolivar, or the Iranian Rial) we allow you to choose the exchange rate that makes more sense in your case, the parallel street rate or the official one.
+For currencies with these limitations (for example the Venezuelan Bolivar, or the Iranian Rial) we allow you to choose the exchange rate that makes more sense in your case, the parallel street rate or the official one.
 By letting you use the exchange rate that you will have access to, we hope to better represent the real cost of living for your situation.

 6. Can you add my city to your index?

 I started by adding the 850 largest cities in the world to minimize the price entry dispersion.
 (I had to make the cut somewhere.)
 The smaller the city, the more likely that only a small number of people would enter prices for it, and thus the less likely that the index would be able to generate an accurate score.

 Of course, there are exceptions.
 Some smaller cities are very popular with expats, or otherwise worth inclusion on the list.
 Zürich, for example, has a population of only 350,000, but since it is an important city for international business, it has quite a large expat community.

 If you think your city is similar, please let me know about it (using the contact email at the bottom of the page).
 I will usually add it to the database.Go back to the index of questions